MAKING THE RIGHT

 An anonymous safe haven for unwanted newborns provides a place for parents to surrender their newborn if the child is less that three days old.
 The infant must be surrendered inside the building to an employee of a hospital, fire department or police station.
 The parent will only be asked to volunteer the child's medical history.
 The baby will be examined and then turned over to DHS for a foster home and prospective adoptive parents.
 The birth parent, whose rights to the child will be severed, will not be charged with child abandonment unless there is evidence of assault, neglect, or abuse.
 Parents will have 28 days after surrendering to petition the courts to regain custody.
 If one parent is initially unaware unaware that the other has abandoned the infant, that parent may petition the State for custody.
 For more information about "Safe Delivery", call toll-free (866) 733-7733.

 Nutrition education and supplemental food coupons for low-income pregnant females, new mothers, and children under age 5 who have medical or nutritional needs.
 Available from the Macomb County Health Department - WIC (Women, Infants and Children) Supplemental Food Program, Mt.
-Clemens, (586) 469-5471 or New Haven Community Services, (586) 749-5173 or New Haven Community Services, (586) 749-5173.
+Clemens, (586) 469-5471 or Downriver Community Services (586) 749-5173.

 Free small group instruction on basic nutrition, food buying and preparation skills, meal planning and budgeting.
 Available from the MSU Extension - Expanded Food Nutrition Educational Program (EFNEP), (586) 469-6432.